General services we provide

 Disease control measures in England

-The options open to keepers in England will therefore depend on whether you are inside or outside one of the defined Higher Risk Areas (HRAs).
-DEFRA have published the rationale behind the new HRAs along with an interactive map which you can search using a postcode, place name or grid reference (preferred).
+The options open to keepers in England will therefore depend on whether you are inside or outside one of the defined higher risk areas (HRAs).
+DEFRA hs published the rationale behind the new HRAs along with an interactive map which you can search using a postcode, place name or grid reference (preferred).
 You can access the map at:

 The best way to avoid contact between poultry and wild birds is to keep them housed in a suitable building.
 However, the new targeted approach is designed to give keepers options and allow free range production to continue.
-From today, a new Prevention Zone covering England will legally require the following:
+The prevention zone covering England legally requires the following:

 All poultry keepers are required to take steps to reduce the risk of infection via the environment, for example in wild bird droppings, by practising good bio security.
-For more information read the detailed guidance on what you need to do https://www.gov.uk/guidance/avian-influenza-bird-flu
+For more information read the detailed guidance on what you need to do at www.gov.uk/guidance/avian-influenza-bird-flu.

-If you have a backyard flock, you should read DEFRA’s short, simple advice on how to comply with these rules https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/581952/ai-birdflu-factsheet-170106.pdf and how to protect birds' welfare when they're housed.
+If you have a backyard flock, you should read DEFRA’s short, simple advice on how to comply with these rules at www.gov.uk/government/uploads/system/uploads/attachment_data/file/581952/ai-birdflu-factsheet-170106.pdf and how to protect birds' welfare when they're housed.

 This applies to birds including chickens, turkeys, ducks and geese, and restricts events such as livestock fairs, auctions and bird shows.